Leeds University Union: Retail

 A number of other retail units are let to external companies, including Humpit, Pearls Bubble Tea, Proper Pasty Company, Pamper Me salon, Bayfields Opticians and Wok&Go.

 Bars and Venues

-The building is home to two bars (Old Bar and Terrace), two coffee shops (Common Ground (formerly Hidden Cafe) and Balcony) and an ice cream parlour, Scream, which are all open during the day serving a variety of food and drinks.
+The building is home to two bars (Old Bar and Terrace), and a coffee shop Common Ground (formerly Hidden Cafe), which are all open during the day serving a variety of food and drinks.
 The bars are also open every night, and host regular events such as karaoke nights and pub quizzes.
 Much-loved by students, Old Bar specialises in local and real ale, pub grub and sports screenings, and is Cask Marque accredited.
 Both Old Bar and Terrace are Best Bar None Gold accredited.